top of page

 Technical Skills

-Figma, Adobe XD, Illustrator, InDesign, Photoshop, USWDS, HTML/CSS, Drupal, GA4, Crazy Egg, GitHub, JIRA, AI prompt engineering, data visualization, AWS, Cloud.gov, eye tracking tools, A/B testing platforms, Mural, multilingual support, mobile app design (iOS/Android), accessibility (WCAG 2.1, Section 508, inclusive/cognitive), visual design, brand identity systems, art direction, design systems, pattern libraries
+AI Persona design, Figma, Adobe XD, Illustrator, InDesign, Photoshop, USWDS, HTML/CSS, Drupal, GA4, Crazy Egg, GitHub, JIRA, AI prompt engineering, data visualization, AWS, Cloud.gov, eye tracking tools, A/B testing platforms, Mural, multilingual support, mobile app design (iOS/Android), accessibility (WCAG 2.1, Section 508, inclusive/cognitive), decentralized identity, digital credentials, Notion, visual design, brand identity systems, art direction, design systems, pattern libraries, Deliberative platform design,

 Core Competencies